sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

 - How to check what shell you are using? `echo "$SHELL"` or `echo $0`

-#### Exercise 2 & 3: Linux & HAckerrank:
+#### Exercise 2 & 3: Linux & Hackerrank:
-Questions and asnswes available on WeCloud course app
+Questions and answers available on WeCloud course app

 #### Exercise 4 : AWS Workshop

-## TODO:
+##### TODO: Log into EC2 instance from Cloud Shell by using policies and not ssh -i
 * Use Cloud Shell to log into the EC@ instance created via `AWS System Management Session Management` service
     - Step 1: Create a role with `Entity Type` as AWS Account and add `AmazonSSMManagedInstanceCore` policy to it.
 This will give the current account access to ASMSM service which you can use via Cloud Shell
         - Create a Role